Skip to main content

 orofacial-tissue-consortium.jpg

-NIDCR invested about $52 million in basic, translational, and clinical regenerative medicine research in fiscal year 2017.
+NIDCR invested over $82 million in basic, translational, and clinical regenerative medicine research in fiscal year 2023.

-NIDCR supports research to develop evidence-based regenerative medicine therapies and speed their translation from the laboratory to the clinic.
+NIDCR supports research to develop evidence-based regenerative medicine therapies and advance their translation from the laboratory to the clinic.

 Examples of NIDCR-supported research include:

-• Jumpstarting clinical trials – accelerating promising regenerative therapies by investing in infrastructure to improve the efficiency of preclinical studies, which are required before testing new treatments in humans.
+• Jumpstarting clinical trials.
+Clinicians and scientists are accelerating promising regenerative therapies by investing in infrastructure to improve the efficiency of preclinical studies required before testing new treatments in humans.
 NIDCR established the multidisciplinary Dental, Oral, and Craniofacial Tissue Regeneration Consortium (DOCTRC) to achieve this goal and currently supports two resource centers to facilitate the translation process.

-• Gene therapy to treat dry mouth – re-engineering salivary gland cells to produce a water channel protein called aquaporin, thereby increasing the flow of saliva to alleviate dry mouth.
-This regenerative therapy is being tested in a clinical trial in people whose salivary glands have been damaged by radiation therapy used for head and neck cancer treatment.
+• Treating dry mouth with gene therapy.
+As a treatment for chronic dry mouth, investigators are coaxing salivary gland cells to increase production of a water channel that helps increase the flow of saliva.
+This regenerative therapy is being tested in a clinical trial on the NIH campus for patients whose salivary glands have been damaged by radiation therapy used for head and neck cancer treatment.

 Additional Resources